 - You set your employee’s work hours.
 Contractors decide when they work.

 - You can delegate responsibilities to your employees.
-Contractors stick to their wheelhouse and can say what they will and will not work on.
+Contractors can accept and decline work.

-- Your employees work for you.
-Contractors can choose to have multiple clients and decide who they will be.
+- Employees work for you.
+Contractors are independent and can choose to have multiple clients.

-- You are able to dictate how you want your employees to carry out the work you’ve assigned.
-Contractors can decide to subcontract work.
+- You can dictate how you want your employees to carry out the work you’ve assigned.
+In some circumstances, contractors can decide to subcontract work.

-- You provide employees with the tools they’ll need to get their work completed, such as a computer, internet, headset, software, etc….
-Unless previously agreed upon, contractors need to have the tools required to complete their work.
+- You provide employees with the tools they’ll need to complete their work, such as a computer, internet, a headset, and software.
+Contractors usually have the tools required to complete their work already.

-Contractors, on the other hand, will have a different type of contract.
-Typically it’s something that lists tasks or projects they’ll complete along with a timeline and rates.
-They’ll complete a W-9 when they begin working with you, and you’ll later report their earning on a 1099 for independent contractors.
-And even though they may work hourly, for a flat rate, or on retainer, contractors don’t typically earn any benefits like vacation time, healthcare, or retirement.
-When it comes time to pay, independent contractors invoice for their work, and you pay based upon your predetermined agreement.
-They have to pay their own taxes and withholdings.
+Contractors, on the other hand, tend to have a contract that lists the tasks or projects they’ll complete along with a timeline and rates.
+They complete a W-9 when they begin working with you and you’ll report their earnings on a 1099 for independent contractors.
+Even though contractors may work for an hourly rate, for a flat rate, or on retainer, they don’t typically receive any benefits like vacation time, healthcare, or retirement.
+You pay independent contractors according to a predetermined agreement and the contractors themselves are responsible for their taxes.

 Independent contractor payment terms

 - Pay ahead of time.
-This is the least common option.
-It’s best only to do this if you know and have had a long-term relationship with the contractor.
-It does occur more often when there are costs that the contractor must absorb to get the work completed.
+This is the least common choice.
+It’s best only to do this only if you already have a long-term relationship with the contractor.
+This method may be necessary if there are upfront costs for the contractor.

 - Pay as you go.
-This can mean paying by milestone, where clients pay at predetermined intervals of a project.
-It can also mean clients make a partial good-faith payment upfront with the rest coming due at milestones and/or at the end.
-Some contractors will also charge when the bulk of the work is completed, with details and delivery of work being wrapped up shortly after payment.
+This can mean paying by milestone — where clients pay at predetermined intervals of a project.
+Alternatively, you could make a partial good-faith payment upfront and provide the rest at the completion of milestones or at the end of the project.

-Your comfort level with each other, the timeline for the project, and the type of work will all help determine which payment terms are best for both parties.
+Your trust in each other, the timeline for the project, and the type of work will all help determine which payment term is in the best interests of both parties.

 Independent contractor payment methods

-For some projects, you and the contractor may want to put funds in escrow.
-This is a safe way to show your independent contractor that you have the funds to pay them, while only releasing the funds once work is completed.
-Most escrow companies also offer arbitration should a disagreement about the work completed and payment become a discussion in need of a third party.
+For some projects, you may want to put funds in escrow.
+This is a safe way to show contractors you have the funds to pay them, but you only need to release the funds once the work is complete.
+Most escrow companies also offer arbitration should a disagreement about the work require third-party mediation.

-Right now, there are two companies that companies and independent contractors regularly rely upon for payments and escrow services.
+There are two main companies that businesses and independent contractors rely upon for escrow services.

 Cash, check, credit card

-While you both need to agree on a method, there are a few factors to consider:
+You and the contractor will need to agree on a method — there are a few factors to consider: